CristianDavideConte/universalSmoothScroll/docs/VariablesAbout.md

    </td>
    <td rowspan = "1" align = "left">
-    True if the user has enabled any <code>reduce-motion</code> setting devicewise, false otherwise. <br/> Internally used by the API to follow the user's accessibility preferences, reverting back every scroll-animation to the default <i>jump-to-position</i> behavior.
+    True if the user has enabled any <code>reduce-motion</code> setting devicewise, false otherwise. <br/> Internally used by the API to follow the user's accessibility preferences by reverting back every scroll-animation to the default  <i>jump-to-position</i> behavior.
    </td>
   </tr>

   <tr id = "_onResizeEndCallbacks">
    <td rowspan = "1" align = "center">
     <code>_onResizeEndCallbacks</code>